maapteh/playground-throughput/README.md

 ## Next

 1. use [@mpth/react-in-view](https://www.npmjs.com/package/@mpth/react-in-view) for making some components SSR faster and use what gets into our view
-2. change some components so state comes clientside
+2. change some components so state comes clientside [@mpth/react-no-ssr](https://www.npmjs.com/package/@mpth/react-no-ssr)
+3. see for small tweaks to less block our event loop
-3. create faster render engine examples like hyperloop
+4. create faster render engine examples like hyperloop